WAT MAE NANG PLUM

 the idea of decorating the base of the chedi with lions on a couple of temples in

-Ayutthaya, should be attributed to King Borommaracha II (r.
+Ayutthaya should be attributed to King Borommaracha II (r.
 1424-1448) after having

 conquered Angkor in 1431.
-Following the Royal Chronicles of Ayutthaya he brought
+Following the Royal Chronicles of Ayutthaya, he brought

 images of lions and other creatures from Angkor, hence the inspiration.
 [3]

-The main bell-shaped stupa of Wat Mae Nang Plum at par with
+The main bell-shaped stupa of Wat Mae Nang Plum at par with Wat Maheyong built in

-period and based on the Sukhothai style.
+Period and based on the Sukhothai style.

 Wat Mae Nang Plum's stucco lions are different from the lions at Thammikarat.
 The